b4stet/slim_base/README.md

 # Security consideration

-List of 'countermeasures' implemented to prevent basic vulnerabilities
+List of 'countermeasures' to implement to prevent basic abuses
-* Information leak by errors/warning verbosity: phpfpm config, disable debug, generic error messages and code status
+* Information leaks: disable display_errors in phpfpm config and Slim app settings, generic error messages and code status, no 'Server' and 'X-powered-by' headers
 * Unauthorized access: tbd
-* SQli: pdo with prepared statement, db not reached by web app but only by the internal api
+* SQli: pdo with prepared statement, db not reachable by web app but only through an api
 * Directory traversal, lfi, rfi: nginx config, parameter sanitization if any
-* XSS: parameter sanitization if any
 * Session takeover: tbd
+* Bruteforce account: limit on attempts number, tbc
 * ... tbc